dat-nnguyen/Spinning-Donut/README.md

 # Spinning Donut
-I remake the spinning donut meme(not too perfect lmao), base on the author blog: https://www.a1k0n.net/2011/07/20/donut-math.html
+I remake the spinning donut meme(not too perfect lmao), base on the blog: https://www.a1k0n.net/2011/07/20/donut-math.html

 It's easy to make btw, but you need some knowledge about z-buffer, matrix, basic math,etc.